Recent developments with eBay Inc. (EBAY) have led to the company’s beta value being reach 1.35 cents. - News Daemon

 Sponsored

-Annual sales at Consumer Cyclical sector company slipped by -0.30% over the past five years.
-Company’s average yearly earnings per share was noted -700.70% at the time writing.
+It was noted that within the last five years, the titan of the Consumer Cyclical sector saw sales slided by -0.30%.
+When this article was written, the company’s average yearly earnings per share was at -700.70%.
 With a float of $533.61 million, this company’s outstanding shares have now reached $537.00 million.

-Let’s look at the performance matrix of the company that is accounted for 11600 employees.
+The extent of productivity of a business whose workforce counts for 11600 workers is very important to gauge.
 In terms of profitability, gross margin is +72.29, operating margin of +22.98, and the pretax margin is -16.58.

 eBay Inc. (EBAY) Insider and Institutional Ownership

-A key investor’s attitude towards the stock of the Internet Retail industry is another important factor to consider.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward eBay Inc. stocks.
 The insider ownership of eBay Inc. is 0.10%, while institutional ownership is 90.00%.
 The most recent insider transaction that took place on May 12, was worth 245,699.
 In this transaction SVP, Chief People Officer of this company sold 5,500 shares at a rate of $44.67, taking the stock ownership to the 44,982 shares.
 Before that another transaction happened on Feb 01, when Company’s Director sold 20,000 for $50.00, making the entire transaction worth $1,000,000.
 This insider now owns 136,632 shares in total.

 eBay Inc. (EBAY) Latest Financial update